 Calcium can only reach its full bone-growth potential in the presence of adequate vitamin D. Vitamin D helps absorb calcium.
 Recommendations for calcium and vitamin D vary.
 A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk, and fortified beverages.
 Bonus: A yogurt parfait with mixed berries can be a great pre-exercise snack roughly 45-60 min before training.
 A yogurt parfait offers key carbohydrates and high-quality protein to fuel exercise.

 - Whole-grains Oatmeal or Overnight Oats, a great way to attain some high-quality calories for optimal focus in the classroom and on the field.
-Oatmeal is a great swap for those breakfast cereal lovers, oatmeal contains more fiber, less sugar and promotes satiety along with an abundance of B-vitamins.
+Oatmeal is a great swap for those breakfast cereal lovers, oatmeal contains more fiber, and less sugar and promotes satiety along with an abundance of B vitamins.
 Oats are also rich in antioxidants which help reduce exercise-induced inflammation and support heart health.
 Keep in mind 1 cup of oatmeal contains scant protein, 6-8 g to be exact.
 This is why it is important to incorporate some sort of protein option like Greek yogurt, string cheese, hard-boiled egg, milk, whey protein powder, or a high-protein nut butter like RX nut butter, 100% peanut butter, and almond butter Please check out my website for some ideas on overnight oats or view this great recipe via the Academy of Nutrition and Dietetics.

 - Whole-grain toast, wrap, waffle, or even PANCAKES!
 That is right, whole-grain pancakes can be a great sit-down option, grab-n-go, or even snack later in the week.
 You can prepare them in bulk and wrap the leftovers in tinfoil.
 I have a great recipe here for you to try or Nuts’-n-More.
 Use discount code 143NWW for 15% off your next order.
 View the high-protein coconut pancake recipe here!

-- High-protein fruit smoothie, quick and convenient way to consume high-quality protein, carbohydrates, fruits, and liquids on the go.
-You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, digestion and reduce exercise-induced inflammation.
+- High-protein fruit smoothie, a quick and convenient way to consume high-quality protein, carbohydrates, fruits, and liquids on the go.
+You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, and digestion and reduce exercise-induced inflammation.
 Be sure to include NSF approved whey protein powder or cow’s milk for ample high-quality protein.
-Put together protein powder, chia seeds, fruits/veggies in a gallon freezer bag and place in the freezer to be used in the morning to save time.
-Add milk, ice and you’re set.
+Put together protein powder, chia seeds, and fruits/veggies in a gallon freezer bag and place in the freezer to be used in the morning to save time.
+Add milk, and ice and you’re set.